-We have close ties with other UK NEQAS operations though the UK NEQAS Consortium.
-All UK NEQAS-designated services comply fully with the UK NEQAS Code of Practice.
+We have close ties with other UK NEQAS operations through the UK NEQAS Consortium.
+All UK NEQAS-designated services comply fully with the UK NEQAS Code of Practice (available from UK NEQAS).

 Steering Committees

 All EQA providers are required to seek advice from and report to Steering Committees and/or Specialist Advisory Groups.
 The Reproductive Science scheme of UK NEQAS is presently served by an Andrology Steering Committee (ASC) and an Embryology Steering Committee (ESC) which advises on overall policy matters and provides external scientific advice.